 - Is it warm outside?
 Maybe the heating system turned off temporarily during nighttime?

 - Try another radiator in another room, preferably on the other side of the house or in the other house

 - If successful, a part of the heating system might be turned off at the valves in K20-B-old-heating-room or K22-b-event-storage.
 Find people who might be working on the heating system before turning it back on.

-If both are not successful, locate the heating system panel in K20-b-water-storage-room just on the right next to the two electricity meters.
+If both are not successful, go to the heating system panel in K20-1 hallway.

 It does not show anything?

-- Locate the heating systems fuse in the main electricity fuse box in the room on the other side on the bottom right
+- Locate the heating systems fuse in the main electricity fuse box in the electricity room in the basement

 - When you open the right panel of the heatpump outside (losen 4 screws, push it down, yes, push it down harder!) there is also 2 fuses at the top.